-Currently, Ms. Santiago is a Candidate for her Master’s in Public Health.
-Throughout her education Ms. Santiago’s focus has been research and program development, with a focus on topics related to Cardiovascular Disease, health and wellness concerns within the LGBT population.
-In addition, She has extensive knowledge of preventative strategies for providing access to health and wellness resources to high-risk and disenfranchised populations.
-Ms. Santiago hopes to use her education to improve population health outcomes in our community.
+Throughout her education Ms. Santiago’s focus has been on policy, research and program development, with a focus on topics related to Cardiovascular Disease as well as, health and wellness concerns within the LGBTQ+ population.
+In addition, She has extensive knowledge of preventative strategies for providing equitable access to health and wellness resources for high-risk and underrepresented populations.

 Roberto Gonzalez is the Executive Director and Founder of STEAM Box.
 STEAM Box develops Scientific and Technology- based programming around the passions and interests of the STEAM Box student body.
 The youth at STEAM Box have developed aerial drones, arcade machines, websites, apps, special effects videos, and sent cameras to space.
 It has become common for youth to leave STEAM Box with excellent college placement, scholarships, and careers at Technological juggernauts like PLEX, GOOGLE, and NASA.

 After graduating from Emerson College with a degree in Sound Engineering, Roberto returned to Providence education as an adviser with the RI College Crusade.
 He was writing and facilitating Adventure education programs like Colin Powell’s program, America’s Promise.
 He transitioned Exchange City to suit the workforce development needs of RI youth and educators.
 He also consulted as a teacher-coach nationwide, and designed a technology center for RI nonprofit, Inspiring Minds.